alexweber/DFOTW/sites/all/modules/contrib/metatags_quick/README.txt

 DESCRIPTION:
 ------------
-Quick and dirty implementation of meta fields, using Drupal 7 Fields API Module exposes new field type.
-In most cases, you'll want to create keywords and description fields.
-After doing this, you'll be able to add and use meta fields to any entity (node, taxonomy term, user etc.)
+Module implements meta tags for Drupal pages in 2 different ways.
+For pages that represent fieldable entities (nodes, users, taxonomy terms), module uses Drupal 7 Fields API.
+To do that, module exposes new field type: meta.
+For pages that do not represent fieldable entities (i.e. views, default front page etc.), module exposes artificial entity 'Path-based meta tags'

 INSTALLATION:
 -------------
 1. Place the entire metatags_quick directory into your Drupal sites/all/modules/ directory.

-2. Enable the Meta field module by navigating to: administer > modules
+2. Enable Meta tags (quick) module by navigating to: administer > modules

-3. After installation, module suggests to install basic meta tags.
-This will create 2 meta tag fields, keywords and description, to all defined content types.
-If there are no content types defined (minimal installation profile), no action is performed.

 3a.
+You can attach meta tags to installed entities either via module
+	configuration screen (admin/config/search/metatags_quick).

+3b.
 You can skip automatic fields creation and define meta tags with Field UI module.

-4. Add fields of type Meta to any of your content types: administer > structure > Content types > manage fields.

-5. (Optional) change meta name (it defaults to the field name)

-6. To add fields to taxonomy terms, go to administer > structure
- > taxonomy > select vocabulary > manage fields

-7. To add fields to user, go to administration > configuration
- > people > manage fields
+4. (Optional) enable path-based meta tags.

 RELATED MODULES

 Field UI core module is necessary to define new fields, but can be switched off on